St. Vincent de Paul

 We meet regularly to pray and discuss how we can best serve the poor and support each other in our service to God.
 All are welcome to attend.

-Business Meeting: 10:30am, 3rd Tuesday of the month, Church Hall
+Business Meeting: 10:30am, 3rd Tuesday of the month, In the Mary Room.

 - Prayer: Offer prayers for our SVDP ministry and for those in need